Homily for the 20th Sunday in Ordinary Time Year A 2017

 A few years later, the daughter of this man returned home and of course she went to put some flowers at her dad’s grave, whose location outside the fence she remembered very well.
 To her great dismay, she could not find the grave.

-Very angry, she stormed into the rectory and gave the pastor piece of her mind.
+Very angry, she stormed into the rectory and gave the pastor a piece of her mind.
 “Not only did you refuse to bury my father in the cemetery,” she told him, “but even in death you dishonour him by destroying his grave?”
 She went on and on, for quite a while, about all that is wrong with the Catholic Church.

 Finally when she was done, the priest told her: “We did not move the grave of your father; we moved the fence of the cemetery, to include your father’s grave.”